John F. Kennedy Catholic School (Ohio): Clubs and activities

 From 2010 to 2014, each spring, the school put on a variety show encompassing aspects of both the performing arts and a visual art display.
-The show is called Kennedy Honors Excellence in the Arts, and was modeled after the Kennedy Center Honors that take place annually in Washington DC.
+The show is called Kennedy Honors Excellence in the Arts and was modeled after the Kennedy Center Honors that take place annually in Washington DC.
 The event showcased the talents of students in the areas of visual, vocal, instrumental and acting performance.
 In addition, the show paid tribute to an individual who has greatly benefited performing arts at JFK.
 Since 2015, the variety show has been rebranded Fiddlesticks and become almost entirely student-run.

-Scholarships

 Kennedy has a tuition assistance program for students in Grades K–12.